 Paramus is a medium-sized borough located in the state of New Jersey.
-With a population of 26,974 people and five constituent neighborhoods, Paramus is the 69th largest community in New Jersey.
+With a population of 26,558 people and five constituent neighborhoods, Paramus is the 69th largest community in New Jersey.

 Paramus home prices are not only among the most expensive in New Jersey, but Paramus real estate also consistently ranks among the most expensive in America.

-Paramus is a decidedly white-collar borough, with fully 88.98% of the workforce employed in white-collar jobs, well above the national average.
+Paramus is a decidedly white-collar borough, with fully 90.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Paramus is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Paramus who work in sales jobs (14.22%), office and administrative support (13.94%), and management occupations (12.25%).
+There are especially a lot of people living in Paramus who work in sales jobs (15.91%), office and administrative support (14.68%), and management occupations (13.89%).

 Also of interest is that Paramus has more people living here who work in computers and math than 95% of the places in the US.

 Paramus is an extremely ethnically-diverse borough.
 The people who call Paramus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paramus residents report their race to be White, followed by Asian.
-Important ancestries of people in Paramus include Irish, German, Polish, and Russian.
+Important ancestries of people in Paramus include Italian, Irish, German, Polish, and Greek.

-Paramus also has a high percentage of its population that was born in another country: 29.47%.
+Paramus also has a high percentage of its population that was born in another country: 29.60%.

 The most common language spoken in Paramus is English.
 Other important languages spoken here include Langs. of India and Spanish.